zhdk123456/presto/presto-docs/src/main/sphinx/develop/system-access-control.rst

-After a plugin that implements ``SystemAccessControl`` and ``SystemAccessControlFactory`` has been installed on the coordinator, it is configured using an ``etc/access-control.properties`` file.
+After a plugin that implements ``SystemAccessControl`` and ``SystemAccessControlFactory`` has been installed on the coordinator, it is configured using an ``/etc/presto/access-control.properties`` file, which should be distributed to all of the nodes in the cluster.
 All of the properties other than ``access-control.name`` are specific to the ``SystemAccessControl`` implementation.